mitsuhiko/lucumr/2024/11/8/what-if-my-tribe-is-wrong.rst

 the other person and wish them well.

 I think not wishing others well is a coping mechanism of sorts.
 For sure it was for me.
-As you become more successful in live, it becomes easier to be supportive, because you have established yourself in one way or another and you feel more secure about yourself.
+As you become more successful in life, it becomes easier to be supportive, because you have established yourself in one way or another and you feel more secure about yourself.